 Are there support services provided at the school, and how closely do they work with the teachers and staff?
 In addition, how open is the school to working with external support services?

 DCIS’ support programme is structured into three learning pathways.
 The level of support increases across the learning pathways.
 These pathways are not fixed, and students can move between them as and when their needs change.
-Our support programme starts from the age of three with the Early Intervention Programme (aligned to the National Curriculum for England) and extends through secondary school (IGCSE courses, alternatives that focus on English and Mathematics, ASDAN programmes, and the International BTEC).
+Our support programme starts from the age of three with the early intervention programme (aligned to the National Curriculum for England) and extends through secondary school (IGCSE courses, alternatives that focus on English and Mathematics, ASDAN programmes, and the International BTEC).

 Pathway 1 allows students in the mainstream curriculum to access short-term help through DCIS’ learning support and therapy teams to meet their specific learning outcomes.
-Studying English as an additional language is included in this pathway as well.
+Studying English as an additional language (EAL) is included in this pathway as well.

 Pathway 2 provides a greater level of support to students following the mainstream curriculum, with adjusted outcomes.
 Classes in this pathway are smaller, around eight to ten students, guided by a teacher and a teaching assistant.